aws-samples/amazon-bedrock-samples/generative-ai-solutions/bedrock-lambda-layer/README.md

 2. Use Lambda API to publish a layer version
 3. Specify the layer ARN when creating Lambda functions

+[Here is a general video](https://www.youtube.com/watch?v=I13FPeC5LTw) showing the steps to create a lambda layer

 See `lambda_base.py` for layer creation code.

 ## Lambda Function Code